 - The agreement of the primary care provider (PCP) prior to implementation of any treatment, and

-- The agreement of the WCB Case Manager prior to billing the WCB.
+- The agreement of the WCB Customer Care Facilitator (CCF) prior to billing the WCB.

 - An updated treatment plan must be provided every six months or sooner if the treatment plan or the cost estimates change.

-- Changes to the initial cost estimate or an extension to the initial treatment plan requires authorization from the WCB Case Manager.
+- Changes to the initial cost estimate or an extension to the initial treatment plan requires authorization from the WCB Customer Care Facilitator (CCF).
 Any changes to the treatment plan will require the ABI team to obtain the PCP’s agreement.

 - A neuropsychological examination will be completed six months post injury to confirm the diagnosis and the appropriateness of the treatment plan.
 Where the ABI team’s neuropsychologist cannot accommodate the worker within a two-week timeline, the ABI team will ask the WCB to arrange a timely assessment.